-- Students needing to phone home during the day may ask a member of the school Office team to call home for them.
-If required, any messages will then be replayed to the child so that they may hear. - Day students needing to bring a mobile phone to school should hand their phone in to Reception on arrival and collect it when they leave school. - Boarders who have signed a 'Student Mobile Device Agreement' may use mobile phones between 7.30pm and 8.15pm.
+- Students needing to phone home during the day may ask a member of the School Office team to call home for them.
+If required, any messages will then be replayed to the child so that they may hear. - Day students needing to bring a mobile phone to school should hand their phone in to Reception on arrival and collect it when they leave school. - Boarders who have signed the Acceptable Use Agreement may use mobile phones between 7.30pm and 8.15pm.
 House staff will look after boarders' mobile phones at all other times.
-Please refer to Student Personal Mobile (IT) Device Policy & Agreement
+Please refer to Student Personal Mobile (IT) Device Policy & Agreement.